Node 22 – Logical Integrity: Making Sure It Actually Works

 Many systems optimise for fluency.
 Simmes optimise for coherence.

-With Module 22 in place:
+With Node 22 in place:

 - reasoning stays grounded